Zhenze Middle School: The new campus

 The new campus was built in 2007, with great support from government.
 It is on the Sixian Road, Songling, the capital of Wujiang, with the square measure is about 246,700 square meters.
 There are different buildings for different usages.
 From east to west, there is one dining hall, six buildings of dorms, a gym, three teaching buildings, one building for administration, one library, one practical building for experiment, one art building and one assembly hall.
 At the east of the campus, lies the sport field, which belongs to government, while the school has the right to use it.
 Every year's school sport meeting is held in the field.

 Spirit

 At the beginning of the school's establishment, the school spirit was fixed.
 The spirit has been lasting for more than 80 years until now.
 It is ‘Honesty and Simplicity’.

 Honors

 Zhenze Middle School, Jiangsu Province, is one of four four-star middle schools in Wujiang.
-It is also one of the best ten middle schools in Suzhou.

-The teaching quantity is acknowledged widely.
 9 students got the Scholarship of Li Zhengdao, 19 got the Scholarship of Tang Zhongying, and more than 50 got the Scholarship of Fei Xiaotong.